 The Alaska Highway was constructed during World War II for the purpose of connecting the contiguous U.S. to Alaska through Canada.
 Though the highway was completed in 1942, it was only opened to the public in 1948.
 The surface is now paved along its entire length.

 Canada's great open wilderness lines the road and travelers are sure to encounter some interesting wildlife.
 Be sure to rest up along the beautiful shore of Muncho Lake and even take advantage of the opportunity to explore some of the abandoned stretches of the "old Alaska Highway" which have been bypassed as the current highway continues to be improved and straightened over the years.

 When you finally reach the border after about 1000 kilometres, there's no doubt you'll realize why Yukon'ers refer to the rest of the country as "the Outside"!

 Trail Highlights and Developments:

-The average cyclist will be able to ride this route in 7 days.
-However, the following table may help you calculate your stopping points, based on distances between campsites:
+Normally, a strong cyclist (making minimal stops and experiencing no delays) will be able to ride this route in 7 days.
+But why rush?
+The following table may help you calculate your stopping points, based on distances between campsites: